reazp/TestProject/README.md

 WebDriver Jar download and wiki page: http://code.google.com/p/selenium/downloads/list Junit assert API: http://junit.sourceforge.net/javadoc/org/junit/Assert.html

+The whole project is designed based on MVC design pattern.
+Here all the locators of web Elements will work as a model, wrapped Webdriver api method will work like a controller, we have to pass test values to controller as weel to see the view which will be our test classes.

 Please feel free to contact me for further question @ "reaz@rpatwary.com"